 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest AFL and AFL Fantasy articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

-WEST Coast fans are still bragging about the left boot of Dom Sheed and rightly so.
-The WA-born Eagle produced what many views as the most clutch goal ever kicked on Grand Final day, tucked up tight in the right forward pocket with his side trailing and less than two minutes remaining on the clock.
-Sheed and the Eagles were forced to come from behind to claim the 2018 decider and recording seven of the final eight scores of the game, helped them claw their way back into the contest.
-They only managed to kick 2.5 from all their chances, but West Coast will be counting their lucky stars that Sheed’s kick sailed straight.
+West Coast fans are still bragging about the left boot of Dom Sheed, and rightly so.
+The WA-born Eagle produced what many view as the most clutch goal ever kicked, tucked tight in the right forward pocket with his side trailing and less than two minutes remaining on the clock.
+Sheed and the Eagles were forced to come from behind to claim the 2018 decider and registering seven of the final eight scores of the game helped them claw their way back into the contest.
+They only managed to kick 2.5 from those chances, but West Coast will be counting their lucky stars that Sheed’s kick sailed straight.
 The Eagles utility finished with 32 touches to go with his match-swinging six-pointer, trailing only Norm Smith Medalist Luke Shuey (34) for total disposals in the game.

 Tedd Hopkins 1970

-THE 1970 decider is best remembered for Ron Barrasi’s half-time speech, in which he encouraged his players to handball and play-on at all costs to combat the long-kicking Collingwood game plan.
-However, a key positional change was the move that really mattered, with 21-year old Tedd Hopkins substituted for Bert Thornley to start the second half.
-From there, Carlton erased the Magpies’ 44-point lead in no time, with Hopkins kicking four goals in the Blues’ famous victory.
-To this day, the 1970 Grand Final is heralded as “the birth of modern football”, with an all-time attendance record (121,696 spectators) for any football code in Australia that still stands.
+The 1970 decider is best remembered for Ron Barrasi’s half-time speech, in which he encouraged his players to handball and play on at all costs to combat the long-kicking Collingwood game plan.
+However, a key positional change was the move that really mattered, with 21-year-old Tedd Hopkins substituted for Bert Thornley to start the second half.
+From there, Carlton erased the Magpies’ 44-point lead in the blink of an eye, with Hopkins kicking four goals in the Blues’ famous victory.
+To this day, the 1970 Grand Final is heralded as “the birth of modern football”, with an all-time attendance record (121,696 spectators) that still stands today.
 Hopkins picked the right game to step up and deliver, adding just one more game to his career tally of 28 following the ’70 GF.

 Shane Ellen 1997

-HAVING lost their main weapon in Tony Modra during the Crows’ 1997 Preliminary Final W, Adelaide needed someone to step up as the Grand Final approached.
-Enter Shane Ellen, who usually found himself in a defensive role with just three career goals to his name before the Crows locked horns with St Kilda in ’97.
-Starting Ellen inside the attacking 50 proved to be a masterstroke from Malcolm Blight with the little-known forward kicking two goals in the first-half, before adding another three in the second half while playing from the backline.
+Having lost their main weapon in Tony Modra during the Crows’ 1997 Preliminary Final W, Adelaide needed someone to step up as the Grand Final approached.
+Enter Shane Ellen, who usually found himself in a defensive role with just three career goals to his name before the Crows locked horns with St Kilda.
+Starting Ellen inside attacking 50 proved to be a masterstroke from Malcolm Blight with the little-known forward kicking two goals in the first half, before adding another three in the second half while splitting time between the forward and back line.
 Darren Jarman’s five last quarter goals and Andrew McLeod’s medal-winning magic are still popular talking points from the match, but never forget the instrumental role Ellen played in the Crows’ first flag.

 Image from aflplayers.com.au